pingcap/docs-tidb-operator/en/br-federation-architecture.md

 The backup process in the data plane consists of three phases:

-1. **Phase One:** Request PD to pause region scheduling and Garbage Collection (GC).
+1. **Phase One:** TiDB Operator schedules a backup pod to request PD to pause region scheduling and Garbage Collection (GC).
 As each TiKV instance might take snapshots at different times, pausing scheduling and GC can avoid data inconsistencies between TiKV instances during snapshot taking.
 Since the TiDB components are interconnected across multiple Kubernetes clusters, executing this operation in one Kubernetes cluster affects the entire TiDB cluster.

-2. **Phase Two:** Collect meta information such as `TidbCluster` CR and EBS volumes, and then request AWS API to create EBS snapshots.
+2. **Phase Two:** TiDB Operator collects meta information such as `TidbCluster` CR and EBS volumes, and then schedules another backup pod to request AWS API to create EBS snapshots.
 This phase must be executed in each Kubernetes cluster.

-3. **Phase Three:** After EBS snapshots are completed, resume region scheduling and GC for the TiDB cluster.
+3. **Phase Three:** After EBS snapshots are completed, TiDB Operator deletes the first backup pod to resume region scheduling and GC for the TiDB cluster.
 This operation is required only in the Kubernetes cluster where Phase One was executed.

 ![backup process in data plane](/media/volume-backup-process-data-plane.png)